algorandfoundation/ARCs/ARCs/arc-draft_sign_data.md

 The JSON schema for the structured signing data is represented with the following schema.

-The `StdData` object can extend this schema to structure and validate the signing arbitrary data.
+The `StdData` object **MUST** extend this schema to represent structured arbitrary data being signed.

-> The signing data JSON schema is inspired by the schema in [EIP-712: Typed structured data hashing and signing proposal.](https://eips.ethereum.org/EIPS/eip-712)
+> The signing data JSON schema is inspired by the schema proposed with [EIP-712: Typed structured data hashing and signing proposal.](https://eips.ethereum.org/EIPS/eip-712)
 >
 > WIP - *highlight the differences*